Emergency Response

 1. Retrieve students from the area

-2. Local doors closed and locked but open for a knock
+2. Local doors closed but open for a knock

 3. Business as usual in class

-4. No changing classrooms until 'All Clear' on Zoom
+4. No changing classrooms in the localized area until 'All Clear' on Zoom

 Secure - External Threat or Situation (Threat outside the buildings or close to the property)